The Human Immune Monitoring Center (HIMC)

 We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, or other fluids.
 We measure multiple cytokines simultaneously using either Luminex (up to 63 analytes) or MesoScale Discovery (MSD, up to 10 analytes) systems.
 We also provide assays for other soluble proteins on the MSD platform (see their website at www.mesoscale.com for available kits).

-Standard Assays (per-sample pricing, no minimum sample number): For human cytokines, we offer a 63-plex Luminex assay.
-We are currently comparing this assay to our previous 51-plex, for which we have extensitve performance data.
+Standard Assays (per-sample pricing, no minimum sample number): For human cytokines, we offer a 63-plex Luminex assay custom-built by eBioscience.
+We have compared this assay to our previous 51-plex, for which we have extensive performance data.
 For mouse cytokines, we offer a 38-plex Luminex array.
 Analytes in these arrays are shown here:

 Special order assays (charged as actual materials and labor): We do not maintain our own inventory of these kits, but can usually obtain them within 1-2 weeks.
 For these kits, you should plan to run at least 40 samples for cost efficiency, since approximately 40 duplicate samples can be run per plate, with standards and controls.
 Please contact Yael Rosenberg Hasson (email@example.com or 650-723-4984) for availability and order options.